S3ler/CMqttSnForwarder/README.md

 Featurelist:
+* multicast in tcp and upd for linx
+* search gw for mqtt-sn-gateway
 * indicator for ctrl flag in encapsulated messages
 * fix tests
-* use network interface by address
+* use network interface by address arduino
+* command line parser for arduino
+*

 // TODO mention: easily adeptable for other platforms like RTOS
 //  encapsulatedMessage->crtl = 0;